hackworthltd/primer-app/README.md

 separately from the source code.
 For each such asset, there's a corresponding license file in the `licenses` subdirectory of the project.

+We have also "vendored" some source code from third-party libraries;
+i.e., we have included a few third-party source code files directly in this project, rather than linking to them as a pre-built dependency.
+When this is the case, the source files will include their license and copyright notice directly in the source file.